 - This includes as insured services the services of massage therapists who are registered members in good standing with the College of Massage Therapists of British Columbia, and licensed under the Health Professions Act, when rendered in the Province of British Columbia to insured persons as prescribed in #2 below.

-- Massage therapy services will be an insured benefit only for beneficiaries with Medical Services Plan (MSP) premium assistance status.
+- Massage therapy services will be an insured benefit only for beneficiaries with Medical Services Plan (MSP) supplementary benefits status.

 - Payment for massage therapy services insured under MSP can be claimed as follows:

 - This item is applicable only to patients who have MSP supplementary benefits status.